a reference guide to goodness

 Vanilla Essential Oil(Vanilla Planifolia)

 A common flavoring agent in foods, the extraction of the pure oil from the plant is a laborious process that makes it an expensive oil.
-Besides, its pleasing smell, Vanilla has a history of being an antioxidant and antidepressant.
+Besides its pleasing smell, Vanilla has a history of being an antioxidant with uplifting properties.

 Vetiver Essential Oil(Vetiveria zizanoides)